 - Replace the existing code with the one below and adjust the headers to your needs.

-- Select Choose an existing role, if you already have a IAM role.
+- Select Choose an existing role if you already have an IAM role.

-- Select Create new role from template(s), if you have no IAM role yet and want to quickly get started.
+- Select Create a new role from template(s) if you have no IAM role yet and want to get started quickly.

 - Provide a name for the new role.

-- Under Policy template add the Basic Edge Lambda permissions policy.
+- Under Policy, the template adds the Basic Edge Lambda permissions policy.